 To ensure equitable treatment of all students, the coordination of external award benefits with a student’s existing funding package is determined by the financial aid officer in consultation with the academic program.

-- Eligible PhD students in selected humanities and social sciences programs who receive external awards that substitute for GSAS funding may receive a GSAS award bonus of up to $4,000 for each academic year they receive substitutional external funding.
+For eligible PhD students in selected humanities and social sciences programs who receive external awards that substitute for GSAS funding.
+Eligible students have two options:

 - External awards with a 12-month tenure ordinarily substitute for the entire GSAS 10-month academic year stipend and summer research award.